 Policies for the Distribution of Grants from Unrestricted and Field-of-Interest Funds

-The following policies and guidelines govern the process by which the Williamsburg Community Foundation (Foundation) makes grants from its Unrestricted (Community Endowment) and Field-of-Interest Funds.
+The following policies and guidelines govern the process by which the Williamsburg Community Foundation (Foundation) makes grants from its Unrestricted (AKA: Community Endowment), and Field-of-Interest Funds

-The Foundation’s grant-making activity encompasses support for a diverse range of philanthropic purposes including the arts, civic affairs, community development, conservation, cultural activities, education, historic preservation, social services and other fields that benefit citizens in its service area, which encompasses Williamsburg, James City County and York County.
+The Foundation’s grant-making activity supports a broad range of philanthropic purposes that benefit citizens in Williamsburg, James City County, and York County.